Boundedness of finite morphisms onto Fano manifolds with large Fano index: Preliminary

-Every uniruled projective manifold $X$ carries a dominating family $\mathcal{K}$ of minimal rational curves.
-A general element $[\ell ]\in \mathcal{K}$ is said to be a \textit{standard} rational curve, i.e., the pullback of $T_X$ to the normalization $f:\mathbb{P}^1\to \ell$ splits as follows:
+Every uniruled projective manifold $X$ carries a locally unsplit dominating family $\mathcal{K}$ of minimal rational curves.
+A general element $[\ell ]\in \mathcal{K}$ is a \textit{standard} rational curve, i.e., the pullback of $T_X$ to the normalization $f:\mathbb{P}^1\to \ell$ splits as follows:

 where $n=\dim(X)$ and $p=\dim(\mathcal{K}_x)$ for a general point $x\in X$.